akshay-menta/Infomeme--AI-Driven-Meme-Digest/README.md

 # InfoMeme: AI-Powered News to Meme Generator

-A sophisticated AI system that transforms news articles into contextually relevant and engaging memes by leveraging state-of-the-art language models, emotion analysis, and fake news detection.
+A sophisticated AI system that transforms news articles into contextually relevant and engaging memes by leveraging state-of-the-art language models, emotion analysis and fake news detection.

 ## 🌟 Features